Suspended Somerset DA's sexual assault trial continued to 2023

 State rules on criminal procedure dictate that a case against a defendant must go to trial within a year of the date charges were filed — in this case, by September.
 But the defense's approved request for a continuance enabled the delay to occur.

-Last fall, state police charged Thomas with felony sexual assault and other offenses, saying he entering an acquaintance's Windber home, despite warnings to stay away.
+Last fall, state police charged Thomas with felony sexual assault and other offenses, saying he entered an acquaintance's Windber home despite warnings to stay away.

 Police said he strangled and sexually assaulted the woman before she was able to escape his grasp — and only agreed to leave after she promised not to contact the police.

-Thomas has pleaded not guilty to all of the charges and has said he plans to defend himself in trial.
+Thomas has pleaded not guilty to all of the charges and has said he plans to defend himself at trial.

 His pay was also suspended by Somerset County's Salary Board last fall.

-Creany said Friday he was already taking steps to prepare for Thomas' trial, with initial questionnaires already sent to 200 potential jurors about the possibility of serving on the case.
+Creany said Friday he was already taking steps to prepare for Thomas' trial, with initial questionnaires already sent to 200 potential jurors about the possibility of serving in the case.

 That step will now have to be conducted again in early November as a preliminary step toward seating a panel of 12 jurors in January, he said.

-Creany also set a conference in September to review excerpts from 800 pages of text messages the Attorney General's Office looked through during its investigation.
+Creany also set a conference in September to review excerpts from 800 pages of text messages that the attorney general's office looked through during its investigation.

 Their review included messages sent between Thomas and the alleged victim — and conversations sent from the woman's phone to other people.